Samsung Left Millions Vulnerable To Hackers Because It Forgot To Renew a Domain

 If you write software without your head up your ass you'd use a certificate on the app to check every interaction with the server before you trust it.

+Yes but these are the same type of programmers that think that doing the error checking in Javascript is good enough.

 Why did they even need a separate domain for this?
-(Score:3)
+(Score:5, Insightful)

 You'd think they could have instead used "ssuggest.samsung.com" or similar, rather than registering an entirely separate domain for what is essentially a minor feature on a phone.